Functional Chewing Gum Market Research Report 2020 Market Size, Share, Value, and Competitive Landscape forecast year

 Functional chewing gum is the name given to types of chewing gum which impart some practical function instead of, or in addition to, the usual enjoyment provided by a traditional chewing gum as a confectionery product.
 Examples of this include nicotine gum which is used to aid smoking cessation & so-called Think Gum which designers say they believe may enhance mental functioning.
 It could be argued that most gum (at least the mint varieties) provides some function in that they can improve bad breath, but such an effect is so widespread that the term ‘functional’ is almost always applied to gum with some additional function.
 Medical uses for ‘functional chewing gum’ include a reported reduction in the duration of post-operative ileus following abdominal and specifically gastrointestinal surgery.

-This report contains market size and forecasts of Functional Chewing Gum in Indonesia, including the following market information:
+This report contains market size and forecasts of Functional Chewing Gum in Thailand, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Functional Chewing Gum manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Functional Chewing Gum production and consumption in Indonesia
+This report also analyses and evaluates the COVID-19 impact on Functional Chewing Gum production and consumption in Thailand

 Total Market by Segment: